-Good: Do research on the museum and choose two to four exhibits to visit.
+Good: Go to the museum’s website to choose two to four exhibits or a particular floor to focus on for your visit.

 Better: Find books that speak to these exhibits.

-How: Once you have a sense of what type of art and which artists you might be seeing, head to the library and look for some books that will give you a preview.
-For example, try Linnea in Monet’s Garden by Christina Björk and Lena Anderson or the Mini Masters series by by Julie Merberg and Suzanne Bober.
-Then check out the impressionists at The Metropolitan Museum of Art (Gallery 818) or the Museum of Modern Art.
+How: Once you have a sense of what you might be seeing, head to the library and look for some books that will give you a preview.

 Good: Make a game out of your visit.